My sister and I at two ends of the sofa,

 Sad sounds of our growing up—

 twilight of cellos.
-No trace

-of a flute, a piccolo.
 And it seemed at the time

 almost impossible to conceive of any of it